jpcre2/jpcre2/doxy/doxydoc.md

 ## Use of string class {#use-of-string-class}

 For portable code, instead of using the standard names `std::string` or such, use `jp::String` (you may further typedef it as `String` or whatever).
-It will be defined to an appropriate string class according to the basic character type you selected and thus provide all the functionalities and conveniences you get with `std::string` and such.
-Being said that, there's no harm if you use the standard names (`std::string` and such).
+It will be defined to an appropriate string class according to the basic character type you selected and thus provide all the functionalities and conveniences you get with `std::string` and such string classes.
+Being said that, there's no harm if you use the standard names (`std::string` etc...).
 Using `jp::String` will just ensure that you are using the correct string class for the correct character type.
 If you need to use the basic character type, use `jp::Char`.

 ## Use of vectors {#use-of-vectors}